miscemw/plaintextpaper-less/src/site/notes/NOTES/M-Task Management App Addict.md

 <br>

 ---
-*Read the full article [here](https://medium.com/live-your-life-on-purpose/i-was-a-task-management-app-addict-92396f23ece5).
+*There's a lot more to this story!
+Read the full article [here](https://medium.com/live-your-life-on-purpose/i-was-a-task-management-app-addict-92396f23ece5).*

 ---
 <a href="https://plaintextpaper-less.netlify.app" style="font-size: .8em">Home</a> | <a href="https://medium.com/@miscellaneplans/about" style="font-size: .8em">Medium </a> | <a href="https://twitter.com/miscellaneplans" style="font-size:.8em">Twitter</a>